Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Introduction

 \section{Introduction}

-The study of exotic structures on manifolds is a topic of fundamental interest in differential topology.
+The study of exotic structures on manifolds\footnote{In this paper all manifolds will be closed smooth, oriented and connected, and all homeomorphisms and diffeomorphisms are assumed to preserve orientation, unless otherwise stated.} is a topic of fundamental interest in differential topology.
 The first such example comes up in the celebrated paper of Milnor \cite{Mil56}, in examples of manifolds that are homeomorphic to $S^7$ but not diffeomorphic.
 This inspires the definition of the set $\Theta_n$ of differentiable manifolds homeomorphic to $S^n$.
 These form a group under connected sum and are related to stable homotopy groups in \cite{KM63}.

-One defines a family of structure sets for any differentiable manifold $M$, which are denoted as $\mathcal{S}^\CC(M)$ for various equivalences $\CC$.
-The smooth structure set is the set of manifolds homotopy equivalent to $M$ modulo the relation given by diffeomorphism.
-One may also consider other structure sets, such as the set of manifolds homotopy equivalent to $M$ with the relation given by homeomorphism.
-Along with homotopy equivalence, homeomorphism and diffeomorphism, one also considers equivalences given by piecewise-linear isomorphisms.

-A possible way to change the smooth structure on a smooth manifold $M^n$ without changing the homeomorphism type is by taking connected sum with an exotic sphere.
+A possible way to change the smooth structure on an oriented smooth manifold $M^n$ without changing the homeomorphism type is by taking connected sum with an exotic sphere.
 This induces an action of $\Theta_n$ on the set of smooth structures on $M$.
-The stabilizer of $M$ under this action is the inertia group $I(M)$.
+The stabilizer of $M$ under this action is the inertia group $I(M)$ of $M$.

-This paper deals with computations in the inertia groups of quarternionic projective spaces, and associated computations for smooth structures.
+This paper deals with computations in the inertia groups of quaternionic projective spaces, and associated computations for smooth structures.
 Computations in the inertia group are known for certain products of spheres \cite{Sch71}, $3$-sphere bundles over $S^4$ \cite{Tam62}, low dimensional complex projective spaces \cite{Kaw68, BK}.
 However, there is no systematic approach for computing inertia groups in general, and many problems are still open.